Dnzldotexe/trade-allocation-calculator-streamlit/README.md

 Precisely calculating position size for every trade is crucial for a trader's portfolio as it allows them to manage their risk on a trade.

 I developed this Position Size Calculator specifically for Futures Contracts Cryptocurrency Trading.
-As I have seen some calculators being limited only three variables (Leverage not considered into account).
+As I have seen some calculators being limited to only three variables (Leverage not considered into account).

-This Position Size calculator allows Traders to input all four (Account Balance, Risk, Leverage, and Stop Loss) variables to precisely measure the position size with the added bonus of a formula on top.
+This Position Size calculator allows Traders to input all four (Account Balance, Risk, Leverage, and Stop Loss) variables to precisely calculate the position size with the added bonus of a formula on top.

 Fun Fact: It would take around 230 consecutive loses for a trader to lose 90% of $100.